 Volusion’s experts are more limited than Shopify.
 There are only five companies listed in the directory, offering services including store migration, marketing, web design and custom applications.

 Let’s face it, over 50% of visitors are likely to land on your site from a mobile device.
-If your site isn’t responsive, you’re jeopardizing the experience.
+If your site isn’t responsive, you’re jeopardizing engagement and sales.